-Fascia is newer term in anatomy and physiology.
-The new findings about this body system are changing the way we see the body and movement.
+Fascia is a newer term in anatomy and physiology.
+The new findings about this body system are shaping the way we see the body and movement.
 From the work of explorers like Tom Myers and Gil Hedley, I have been inspired to study and practice understanding and manipulating this system for profound change.
 The body can actually be reshaped by coupling manual manipulation of the fascia with intentional change in movement patterns.

 I have studied traditional Thai medicine extensively for 10 years.
 Thai medicine is similar to Chinese medicine in that it is based on an elemental theory.
 This means that the entire medical model is formed around seeing, knowing, and working with the elements found in both nature and our bodies; earth, water, fire, wind, and space.
 To know nature is to know the human body because they are one in the same.
 Through this tradition, I learned the arts of working the energy lines of the body, deep tissue massage, stretching, cupping, scraping, and meditation.

 When there is a clear understanding of how tissue works and stays healthy, it is easy to see that breast tissue needs help when it is regularly casted and compressed by a bra for lengthy periods of time.
 If you can visualize what a limb looks like after being in a cast for weeks to help heal a broken bone, you can then begin to understand what wearing a bra does to tissue.
 Both blood and lymph flow is regularly cut off or slowed, and the tissue around the the chest and back are not allowed to develop a relationship with gravity.
 Breast massage therapy can help.
 Breast massage increases circulation, helps breasts maintain their shape, and helps to reduce the incidence of fibroids and cysts.
 Breast massage therapy also provides relief from pain and stress associated with pre-menstrual syndrome.
-It can help eliminate pain in the chest and strengthen the chest muscles, building resilience in your ligaments.
+It can help eliminate pain in the chest and strengthen the chest muscles, building resiliency in your ligaments.
 It is also recommended to aid post-surgical recovery.

 Lymphatic Drainage massage uses very light pressure and long, gentle, rhythmic strokes to increase the flow of lymph fluid and remove toxins in your body.
 The lymph system is part of your body's immune system and helps fight infection and strengthen immunity.
 This system does not have its own pump system and relies on the contraction of the surrounding skeletal and smooth muscles to create flow.